1.3125 deep at hat; 1.5625″ deep at feet.

 The undecorated rear is signed “Lar.
 G” and “MT,” underlined by a smoking pipe indicating a tobacco clan affiliation.

-It’s pretty much impossible to see effigy 2019-13 and not smile: that’s great folk art.
+It’s pretty much impossible to see this effigy and not smile: that’s great folk art.
 This little man reflects the humor that often marks the interaction of people on the Hopi reservation.

 Purchase History: